THE DIME NOTES

 Playing at The Theatre

-*In light of official government advice, The Theatre is closed until further notice, and this performance has been rescheduled to Sunday 7th February 2021.
-All tickets remain valid for the new date & we will be in touch with bookers as soon as possible.*
+*In light of official government advice, The Theatre is closed until further notice, and this performance has been rescheduled to Sunday 9th May 2021.
+There will be two performances (5pm & 7.30pm).
+All tickets remain valid for the new date & customers have been emailed to ask which performance they'd like to transfer to.*

 The Dime Notes – small band, huge swing!
 Blues drenched clarinet-driven 1920’s jazz with London's hard-swinging vintage jazz band.